 Once Cannabis is ingested, the active ingredient THC binds to cannabinoid receptors in your body.
 It binds to one of two receptors i.e. CB1.
 The other receptor is CB2.

 Opium, on the other hand, binds to Opioid receptors.
 Specifically, the mu-opioid receptor found in the brain which is the most receptive to opium.
+The analgesic effect is one of the known opium effects.
+Other effects of opium are mostly related to the sensation and pain.

 Different receptors when activated carry out the command for action in different ways either by inhibiting or promoting an action.